Our guide to price increases for Plusnet Mobile plans

 How will you work out how much you'll put up your prices by?

-Every March, we'll take the RPI percentage figure from the previous January and raise your monthly plan price by the same percentage.
+Every March, we'll take the CPI percentage figure from the previous January and raise your monthly plan price by the same percentage.

 Here's an example.
 We've assumed: